How to Help Your Elderly Parents with Phone Calls

 Setup takes about a minute.

-- Text Mio what you need: "Call Medicare at 1-800-633-4227 and ask about Part B coverage for physical therapy"
+- Type who to call and why: "Call Medicare at 1-800-633-4227 about Part B coverage for physical therapy"

-Stop spending your free time on hold
+Stop spending your evenings on hold